-- o LPH observations in monitoring wells for lateral extent - Historical photoionization detector and TPH results for vertical extent
+- LPH observations in monitoring wells for lateral extent - Historical photoionization detector and TPH results for vertical extent

-LPH Mobility

-LPH pore velocity calculated using transmissivity resulting from baildown test data and compared to ASTM's mobility criterion

-LPH Migration Potential

-- LPH observations in monitoring wells relative to groundwater elevations - Dissolved-phase plume stability analysis of historical TPH-DRO concentrations

-LPH Recoverability

-Current LPH transmissivity calculated using product skimming data and baildown test data and compared to Interstate Technology and Regulatory Council's guidance

-Decline curve analysis using product skimming data to estimate remaining timeframe of current remedial approach
+- LPH Mobility - LPH pore velocity calculated using transmissivity resulting from baildown test data and compared to ASTM's mobility criterion - LPH Migration Potential - LPH observations in monitoring wells relative to groundwater elevations - Dissolved-phase plume stability analysis of historical TPH-DRO concentrations - LPH Recoverability - Current LPH transmissivity calculated using product skimming data and baildown test data and compared to Interstate Technology and Regulatory Council's guidance - Decline curve analysis using product skimming data to estimate remaining timeframe of current remedial approach

 The data used for the LPH mobility and recoverability assessment will be drawn from both historical data, data collected during the implementation of this work plan, and as necessary, appropriate literature-derived data.
+The mobility and recoverability analysis will be completed in accordance with ASTM E2856-11, Standard Guide for Estimation of LNAPL Transmissivity.
 The current LPH remedial strategy will be re-evaluated based upon the results and conclusions of the LPH mobility and recoverability assessment, and recommendations will be made regarding future remedial options.